dsbudziwojski/dsbudziwojski.github.io/README.md

 ## Analysis

 In terms of the accuracy of both models, they had identical accuracies of 86.30 on the testing result and a slight difference of .02% on the training data.
 This hints at the notion that both models do a fairly similar job in their respective predictions.
 The Cost vs. Epochs graph for the logistic regression illustrated a rapid decrease and early convergence of the cost function.
-While the neural network's Cost vs. Epochs graph also had its cost function decrease, the rate was substantially slower in comparison despite the epochs being the same.
-There are a couple of possibilities for the slower decrease of the cost function such as issues with the learning rate being too small and underfiting.
-Looking at the ROC curves for both, they also both look fairly similar to one another.
+While the neural network's Cost vs. Epochs graph also had its cost function decrease, however, the rate was substantially slower in comparison despite 250 more epochs.
+There are a couple of possibilities for the slower decrease of the cost function such as issues with the learning rate being too small and underfiting which begins to hint the model may be slightly too complicated for the data set used.
+Looking at the ROC curves for both, they also look fairly similar to one another.
 The AUC values for cases 1 and 2 are the same for both at 0.68 and 0.73 respectively.
 Case 0 is 0.01 higher for the logistic regression at 0.75.
 While in both cases, the respective values indicate better performance than guessing randomly, the results are moderate and leave room for improvement (for both models).

 ## Conclusion

 The similar results by both models hint at the idea the data is possibly linearly related in some manner because logistic regression performs rather well on such data, as was seen in this case.
-This brings up a question about whether the use of such a complex model like a neural network is justifiable in this case, especially since a much simpler model performed comparingly well.
+This brings up to question of whether the use of such a complex model like a neural network is justifiable in this case, especially since a much simpler model performed comparingly well.
 In some sense, it is justifiable in this case (where there are only 3 features) that the use of logistic regression may be the better choice.
 However, if more features were added (and hence increasing the complexity of the relationship between features and measurement), this decision may not be suitable; especially, if the relationships are not as linear.
 Moreover, it is apparent that there was room for improvement in terms of adjusting the hyperparameters of the neural network since for the most part they were empirically adjusted.
 Some possible changes that could be added would be the addition of features in the data set and the usage of different model types.
 A point of concern to think about in terms of the data is that it was created using (initially) a random number generator which is not truly random and may possibly lead unforeseen patterns to arise within the synthetic data set.
 Ultimately, the logistic regression and the neural network perform decently at relating classical data to pseudo-quantum data.
 However, there is an underlying idea illustrated after the results: a complex model does not necessarily mean that it is better.

 ## References

-1. Peter W. Shor, "Polynomial-Time Algorithms for Prime Factorization and Discrete Logarithms on a Quantum Computer," *arXiv preprint quant-ph/9508027*, 1994.
-Available at: [https://arxiv.org/abs/quant-ph/9508027](https://arxiv.org/abs/quant-ph/9508027)
+1. Bernhardt, C. (2019).
+Quantum Computing for Everyone.
+MIT Press.
+ISBN: 978-0262039253.